Goodwin Gaw

-Goodwin S. Gaw (born November 25, 1968) is a Hong Kong property investor, the chairman of Gaw Capital Partners, which manages US$8 billion of property investments, including the Gaw family's money, estimated at US$1.5 billion.
+Goodwin S. Gaw (born November 25, 1968) is a Hong Kong property businessman, the chairman of Gaw Capital Partners, which manages US$8 billion of property investments, including the Gaw family's money, estimated at US$1.5 billion.

 Early life

 Gaw was born in San Francisco County, California while his father was a master's degree student in engineering at Stanford University.
-Gaw's father was Anthony Gaw (1941-1999), a property investor.
+Gaw's father was Anthony Gaw (1941-1999), a property businessman.
 Gaw's mother is Rosanna Wang.
 Gaw's younger brother Kenneth Gaw was born in Thailand.
 Gaw's sister is Christina Gaw.

 Education

 Gaw has a bachelor's degree in civil engineering from the University of Pennsylvania after transferring from Rochester Institute of Technology, a master's degree in construction management from Stanford University, and an MBA from the Wharton School, University of Pennsylvania.

 Career

-Gaw is the founder and Managing Principal of Downtown Properties.
+Gaw is the founder and managing principal of Downtown Properties.

-In 1995, Downtown Properties, Gaw's company, bought the 335-room Hollywood Roosevelt Hotel in Los Angeles, California, out of bankruptcy.
+In 1995, Downtown Properties, bought the 335-room Hollywood Roosevelt Hotel in Los Angeles, California, out of bankruptcy.

 In 2006, Gaw bought a rundown 71-year-old Art Deco seven-storey shopping mall on Nanjing Road, Shanghai for US$105 million, and intended to spend $25 million on restoration.

 In 2015, the Gaw family had an estimated net worth of US$1.5 billion.